Urinary Incontinence Overview

 There are several options available for treating urinary incontinence.
 Bladder training or routine scheduled visits to the bathroom may help those who wish to avoid medical treatment.
 Improving pelvic muscle tone through kegel exercises or other activities can prevent urine leakages as well.

-• Urethral bulking agents
+Urethral bulking agents

-Why choose NGPG for urinary incontinence surgery?
+Choose NGPG for urinary incontinence care

 To request an appointment or to ask questions regarding our gynecologic services, treatments and office locations, please complete our online form or call one of our four office locations.